Gear Iris v0.3

 Gear Iris v0.3 by bfisch1983 is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure bfisch1983 would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure bfisch1983 would love to see what you've printed.
+Please document your print and share a Make with the community.